MarktW86/azure-psdocs-processing/azureservicefabricps/0/ServiceFabric/Remove-ServiceFabricService.md

 ### -WhatIf
 Shows what would happen if the cmdlet runs.
-The cmdlet is not run and no permanent changes will be made.
+The cmdlet is not run and no permanent changes are made.

 ```yaml
 Type: SwitchParameter